 After a dive, ducks often emerge with water droplets on their heads and necks, leading to heavy, waterlogged feathers that could hinder their ability to fly.

 To remedy this, they vibrate their heads rapidly, shaking off the excess water along with any debris or parasites that might be stuck in their feathers.
+It’s an important behavior for maintaining their health and hygiene, especially for those spending significant time in the water, where unwanted visitors are a common nuisance.

 Some Other Ducks Behaviour and Food: